blocktransfer/issuer-disclosures/README.md

 1. Browse through the list of available clients.
 2. Click on a client's folder to access their documents.
-3. Inside the client's folder, you will find subfolders for Profit, Loss, and Retained Earnings (PNL) statements and Balance Sheets (BAL).
+3. Inside the client's folder, you will find applicable subfolders for:
+- Statements of Profit, Loss, and Retained Earnings (PNL),
+- Balance Sheets (BAL),
+- Issuer reports (content), and
+- Definitive proxy statements (DEF).
 4. Click on the relevant subfolder to view and download specific documents.

 ## Document Organization